History of Sparta: Roman Sparta

-Post-classical periods

 Sparta during the Migration Period

 In 396 AD, Alaric sacked Sparta and, though it was rebuilt, the revived city was much smaller than before.
 The city was finally abandoned during this period when many of the population centers of the Peloponnese were raided by an Avaro-Slav army.
 Some settlement by Proto-Slavic tribes occurred around this time.
 The scale of the Slavic incursions and settlement in the later 6th and especially in the 7th century remain a matter of dispute.
 The Slavs occupied most of the Peloponnese, as evidenced by Slavic toponyms, with the exception of the eastern coast, which remained in Byzantine hands.
 The latter was included in the thema of Hellas, established by Justinian II ca. 690.

 Under Nikephoros I, following a Slavic revolt and attack on Patras, a determined Hellenization process was carried out.
 According to the (not always reliable) Chronicle of Monemvasia, in 805 the Byzantine governor of Corinth went to war with the Slavs, exterminated them, and allowed the original inhabitants to claim their own lands.
 They regained control of the city of Patras and the peninsula was re-settled with Greeks.
 Many Slavs were transported to Asia Minor, and many Asian, Sicilian and Calabrian Greeks were resettled in the Peloponnese.
 The entire peninsula was formed into the new thema of Peloponnesos, with its capital at Corinth.
 There was also continuity of the Peloponnesian Greek population.
 With re-Hellenization, the Slavs likely became a minority among the Greeks, although the historian J.V.A.
 Fine considers it is unlikely that a large number of people could have easily been transplanted into Greece in the 9th century; this suggests that many Greeks had remained in the territory and continued to speak Greek throughout the period of Slavic occupation.
 By the end of the 9th century, the Peloponnese was culturally and administratively Greek again, with the exception of a few small Slavic tribes in the mountains such as the Melingoi and Ezeritai.

 According to Byzantine sources, the Mani Peninsula in southern Laconian remained pagan until well into the 10th century.
 In his De administrando imperio, Emperor Constantine Porphyrogennetos also claims that the Maniots retained autonomy during the Slavic invasion, and that they descend from the ancient Greeks.
 Doric-speaking populations survive today in Tsakonia.
 During its Middle Ages, the political and cultural center of Laconia shifted to the nearby settlement of Mystras.